 Also on Kultscene: Top 20 Korean Music Videos of 2015

-It doesn’t matter that there are countless international news sites dedicated to K-pop, for K-pop fans.
-It doesn’t matter that Billboard has a staff writer writing about the genre regularly.
+It doesn’t matter that there are countless international news sites dedicated to K-pop for K-pop fans.
+It doesn’t matter that Billboard has people writing about it regularly.
 It doesn’t matter that 2015 alone has seen more K-pop concerts outside of Asia than ever before.
 To Korean entertainment related-agencies and individuals, K-pop fans are nothing when compared to validation from the outside.

-As long as a random website from the United States says that a K-pop star is the most beautiful person in the world, that is newsworthy.
+As long as a random English website says that a K-pop star is the most beautiful person in the world, that is newsworthy.

 Forget everything.
 Just think about the fact that After School’s Nana is now receiving a title that, had it been from a K-pop related website, would have been ignored.